10-1-pursuit/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

- - one
+ - one : Breaking down each problem step by step
- - two
+ - two : CSS working like i want it to.
- - three
+ - three : Wireframes

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve on is constantly making my code precise and short as possible while getting the task at hand done.